-The JS 44 civil cover sheet and the information contained herein neither replace for supplement the filming and service of pleadings or other papers as required by law, except as provided by local rules of court.
+The JS 44 civil cover sheet and the information contained herein neither replace nor supplement the filing and service of pleadings or other papers as required by law, except as provided by local rules of court.
 This form, approved by the Judicial Conference of the United States in September 1974, is required for the use of the Clerk of Court for the purpose of initiating the civil docket sheet.
 (SEE INSTRUCTIONS ON NEXT PAGE OF THIS FORM.)